qunitjs/qunit/docs/upgrade-guide-2.x.md

 });
 ```

-You can also use a [nested scope](./api/QUnit/module.md#nested-scope) as of QUnit 1.20, which makes for simpler sharing of variables and associating of tests with modules.
+You can also use a [module scope](./api/QUnit/module.md#module-scope) as of QUnit 1.20, which makes for simpler sharing of variables and associating of tests with modules.

 Example: